PabMartinez/Api-docs/docs/source/api/v1/rating/index.rst

 FCL Sea Rating
 ----------------------------

-Peticion para realizar una peticion de rates para un envio FCL via maritima.
+Request to retrieve the rates for FCL sea shipment(Maritime)

-Devuelve un listado con los diferentes rates maritimos de FCL.
+Returns a list containing the Sea rates for FCL.

 **Example request**: